 Of course the city has a number of sights and musums worth seeing.
 The following is by no means exhaustive, but is more like an appetizer.
-I recommend that you look up more detailed information at Tallinn's excellent page with tourist information and/or at Tallinn this Week.
+I recommend that you look up more detailed information at Tallinn's excellent page with tourist information.

 Estonia's historic museum is more or less the national museum.
 It lies close to the town hall square in Pikk 17 in an old house with a beautiful big hall.
 The collection isn't that big, but it is well worth a visit.

 Tallinn's city museum in Vene 17 gives a good impression of the city's long history.
 Tallin's city museum has 7 other museums, for instance the Tsar's summer cottage in the Kadriorg Park and Kiek in de Kök, which is an old cannon tower from the end of the 15th century.

 The Tsar's summer palace Kadriorg lies in a nice park 2-3 km from the old town and is now an art museum.
 There are many portraits (the Tsar's family album - yawn!), but I liked the paintings by Russian realists a lot, and then the palace by itself is quite impressive.

 The Tsar's summer cottage lies not far from the palace and the new modern art museum, Kumu.